-Through the analysis of SFS in TEM, the information of underground geological composition can be obtained and has been widely used in mineral exploration, oil and gas exploration and other fields (Danielsen et al., 2003, Haroon et al., 2014).Due to the small amplitude of the late field signal in the secondary field, it may be disturbed by random noise, sensor noise,

-15 to the small amplitude of the late field signal in the secondary field, it may be disturbed by random noise, sensor noise, human noise and other interference(Rasmussen et al., 2017) which leads to data singularities or interference points, and thus the deep geological information can not be reflected well.
+Through the analysis of the secondary field signal (SFS) in the transient electromagnetic method (TEM), the information of underground geological composition can be obtained and has been widely used in mineral exploration, oil and gas exploration, and other fields (Danielsen et al., 2003; Haroon et al., 2014).
+Due to the small amplitude of the late field signal in the secondary field, it may be disturbed by random noise, sensor noise, human noise and other interference (Rasmussen et al., 2017), which leads to data singularities or interference points, and thus the deep geological information can not be reflected well.
 Therefore, it is necessary to make full use of the characteristics of the secondary field signal to reduce the noise in the data and increase the effective range of the data.

-Many methods have been developed for noise reduction of transient electromagnetic method.
-These methods can be broadly categorised into three groups: (1)Kalman filter algorithm(Ji et al., 2018),(2)Wavelet transform algorithm(Ji et al., 2016, Li et al., 2017),(3)Principal component analysis(PCA) (Wu et al.,2014).Kalman filtering is an effective method in linear systems, but it has little effect in nonlinear fields such as transient electromagnetic signals.The acquisition of wavelet threshold is cumbersome, and wavelet base selection is very difficult.
-In order to achieve the desired separation effect, to design an adaptive wavelet base is necessary.
-Likewise, the PCA algorithm is cumbersome too, some reseachers applied PCA to denoise the trasient electromagnetic signal, but the process of PCA requires at least 5 steps(Wu et al., 2014).
+Many methods have been developed for noise reduction of the transient electromagnetic method.
+These methods can be broadly categorized into three groups: (1) Kalman filter algorithm (Ji et al., 2018), (2) wavelet transform algorithm (Ji et al., 2016; Li et al., 2017) and (3) principal component analysis (PCA) (Wu et al., 2014).
+Kalman filtering is an effective method in linear systems, but it has little effect in nonlinear fields such as transient electromagnetic signals.
+The acquisition of the wavelet threshold is cumbersome, and wavelet base selection is very difficult.
+In order to achieve the desired separation effect, it is necessary to design an adaptive wavelet base.
+Likewise, the PCA algorithm is cumbersome too; some researchers applied PCA to denoise the transient electromagnetic signal, but the process of PCA requires at least five steps (Wu et al., 2014).